Sooner or later, every realtor will encounter a property involved in a bankruptcy case.

 Powers of the Bankruptcy Court

-The Bankruptcy Code enables a number of actions with respect to real property that are unknown, rare, or expensive in state law.
 As federal law, the Bankruptcy Code trumps contrary state law by reason of the Supremacy Clause of the U.S. Constitution.

 - Sale free and clear– the court can order the sale of property free and clear of liens where the lien is disputed.
 Clear title to the property is conveyed to the buyer and the lien attaches to the proceeds of sale until the dispute is resolved.